ElvinGarcia/Elvin.github.io/_drafts/creating_a_ruby_gem.md

 Creating a Ruby gem can be an intimidating task.
 Nonetheless a well worthy goal.
 I"ll be going over on how to get started creating a ruby gem and the structure of a gem.

-## Lets Get Started
+## Getting Started

 # Gem File structure
 To get a better understanding of a gem's structure we will go over the methodical structure most gems posses.
-We will start by creating a gem with bundler which is a ruby gem manager.
+We will start by creating a gem with bundler, a ruby gem manager.
 More information on [Bundler](https://bundler.io/) can be found at the following site. [https://bundler.io/Bundler](https://bundler.io/)

-We will start by creating an app called 'product_review'.
+I created an app called 'product_review'.
-The app will scrape a live site and return its information back to the user in a well organize order.
+The app will scrape a live site and return the scraped information back to the user in a well organize order.

-Once we fire up the terminal , given that we already have bundler install in out system, and navigated to the directory we want our gem to reside we simply type the following command `:`
+First we need to navigate to the directory where we want our app to reside.
+Then we simply type the following command `:`

     `bundle gem app_name`

-Once its completed you should have a similar file structure as the following
+Once the process is completed you should have a structure similar to the following

    ![GemStructure]({{ site.url }}/images/RubyGem_File_Structure.png)